ultral/ultral.github.io/it/200k_iac.md

 ![Bus factor](assets/200k_int_bus.png?raw=true "Bus factor")

 Let us imagine, there is DevOps engineer John.
 John knows everything about your infrastructure.
 If John got hit by a bus, what would happen?
-Unfortunately, it is almost real case.
+Unfortunately, it is almost a real case.
 Some time things happen.
 If it has happened and you do not share knowledge about IaC, Infrastructure among your team members you will face a lot of unpredictable & awkward consequences.
 There are some approaches for dealing with that.
 Let us chat about them.

 ## Pair DevOpsing